Sai42021/Skill-Lync/README.md

 # Skill-Lync
-Website that enables clients to contact free lance laborers and tutors
+Website that enables clients to contact free lance laborers and tutors.
+This is a prototype...
+Development on a final site is underway.

 # Mission
 We seek to create a platform that not only provides income opportunities,